bmoscon/cryptofeed/docs/exchange.md

 Perhaps the best way to understand the workings of the library is to walk through the addition of a new exchange.
 For this example, we'll add support for the exchange [Huobi](https://huobi.readme.io/docs/ws-api-reference).
-The exchange supports websocket data, so we'll add support for these endopoints.
+The exchange supports websocket data, so we'll add support for these endpoints.

-### Adding a new Feed class
+## Adding a new Feed class
 The first step is to define a new class, with the Feed class as the parent.
 By convention new feeds go into new modules, so the class definition will go in the `huobi` module within `cryptofeed`.